lecsinchanamn/Experiment-04/README.md

 | Amplifier Behavior           | Linear                    | Output proportional to input difference                   |

 2. Non-Linearity
+ If the differential input voltage becomes large, one NMOS transistor may enter cutoff while the other carries most of the current.
+The PMOS load continues to operate, but the output waveform becomes distorted and clipped.
+The gain decreases, and the amplifier no longer behaves linearly.
+Transient analysis in this region reveals the limits of the amplifier’s linear operation and highlights the onset of non-linear behavior.

 https://github.com/lecsinchanamn/Experiment-04/blob/8c968d8143ae255ddad0c57165b87911c4ecdcb7/Ckt%2002%20TA%20non-linear.png

 | Condition                  | Differential Input (Vid) | Circuit Behavior                         |